 Zipcar Awarded $1.7M Grant to Bring EVs to Overburdened Communities in New Jersey

-The New Jersey Department of Environmental Protection today announced that Zipcar was awarded a grant in the amount of $1,792,000 to provide electric car sharing in overburdened communities.
+The New Jersey Department of Environmental Protection, New Jersey Board of Public Utilities, and New Jersey Economic Development Authority today announced that Zipcar has been awarded a grant in the amount of $1,792,000 to provide electric car sharing in overburdened communities, supporting Governor Murphy's plan to provide a cleaner, greener and more resilient New Jersey.
 Driven by a mission to enable simple and responsible urban living by eliminating car ownership, Zipcar aims to support the state’s transition to providing a clean, equitable transportation system while meeting EV adoption goals.

 “We are thrilled that Zipcar was chosen by the State to bring affordable, convenient access to electric vehicles in New Jersey,” said Justin Holmes, vice president of public policy and marketing at Zipcar.
 “With the demand for electric vehicles on the rise, we are seeing increased interest from cities and public partners eager to bring sustainable, equitable transportation to their communities and meet long-term climate, mobility and equity goals through car-sharing."

 Zipcar has proposed sixteen vehicles in eight locations and estimates that members in these communities, who would typically not be able to access an affordable and convenient vehicle when they need one, would take between 3,000 and 5,000 annual trips for errands, appointments, leisure trips, out-of-town travel and small business needs.